A decentralized route to the origins of scaling in human language

-For $V(t)$ and $D(t)$, the focus here relies on the values after $2p\times 10^4$ speaker-hearer interactions, $\langle V\rangle$ and $\langle D\rangle$, which average over 10 initial conditions and the last $2 \times 10^3$ steps.
+The analysis is focused on a homogeneuos mixing of agents, the so-called \textit{mean-field} approximation, in which the population is not structured.
+In this kind of dynamics, at each time step two agents are selected uniformly ar random (one speaker, one hearer).
+Additionally, as a simple comparison it is described the dynamics on a periodic ring of size $p=128$.
+For each speaker-hearer interaction, if the speaker is located at the position $k$ the hearer is selected uniformly at random from the \textit{neighborhood} $(k-r,k+r)$, where the radius $r$ varies in $\{1,2,4,8,16,32,64\}$.
+For all our parameters, the focus here relies on the values after $2p\times 10^4$ speaker-hearer interactions, which average over 10 initial conditions and the last $2 \times 10^3$ steps.
 One initial condition supposes that each lexical matrix entry is 0 or 1 with probability 0.5.
 For these measures, the parameter $\wp$ is varied from 0 to 1 with an increment of $3\%$.

-For $E_{KL}(\wp)$, it is described the average value over 10 initial conditions, after $2p\times 10^4$ speaker-hearer interactions.
-For this measure, $\wp$ is varied from 0 to 1 with an increment of $1\%$.

-On a population of size $p=64$, each agent is endowed with a lexical matrix formed by $n=64$ words and $m=64$ meanings.
+Each agent is endowed with a $64\times 64$ \textit{lexical matrix}.